 When it comes to your compensation package, keep in mind that nothing is ever “free.”
 What you’re gaining in one area (housing, stipends, etc.) you may be losing in another area.
 If you have a specific want or need, express that to the agency; good agencies will work to make it happen.
 And remember that assignments in tropical locations often pay lower, which may be a deal-breaker for some.

 Service and support is another area to review.
 Working as a travel nurse is fun, but dealing with the paperwork and submission processes can try your patience.
 Look for an agency that wants to make your life easier.
-Top agencies will do what they can to help you with things like a hassle-free application process, assistance in helping you gain a state license, travel and housing guidance, and other creative ways to save you time and frustration.
+Top agencies will help you with the application process, assist you in applying for a new state's license, and do anything else to make your life easier.

 Remember: Relationships are key

-When it comes to evaluating an agency, it’s great to work with a group that wants to build a long-term relationship with you.
+When it comes to evaluating an agency, it’s great to work with an organization that wants to build a long-term relationship with you.
 Think of it as a career partnership.
 Ideally, you and your recruiter will have a special bond and element of trust.
 If something goes wrong on your assignment, they should want to hear from you and help you with anything you may need.

 Your recruiter should understand your personal and career goals.
 When trust is instilled in the nurse/recruiter partnership, both parties are fulfilled, satisfied and will have a lasting relationship.
 Keep this concept in mind during the evaluation process—it may be the most important insight we have to offer.